lipinski0wo/esp8266-WiFi-communication-with-PC-browser/README.md

 - fillUp.png => Shows control panel in its editing mode.

 - running.png => Shows control panel in its saved mode.
 Program is running and constantly exchanging data with ESP8266.
-GPIO 2 and 3 are INPUT pins whereas GPIO 1 is an OUTPUT PIN
+GPIO 2 and 3 are INPUT pins whereas GPIO 1 is an OUTPUT pin.

 - index.html => Contains basic HTML and some CSS